Redocly/developer-portal-starter/developer-portal/fast-api-integration-guide.md

    > FAIL: order status not changed
 ```

-For more information on what gets validated on these requests and responses, see the [full reference documentation here](https://www.notion.so/DRAFT-Public-BE-Reference-Checkout-Documentation-79f563ec12d04dbe807fe6f3f146e8ac).
+For more information on what gets validated on these requests and responses, see the reference documentation (coming soon).

 Once your server can reply to these messages, Fast Checkout is able to construct a Checkout Session and collect all the information from the customer to complete the order.